The partition algebra and the plethysm coefficients II: ramified plethysm: Introduction

 \subsection{Recasting plethysm in terms of diagram algebras}

 We deduce \TheoremA as a corollary of a number of more powerful theorems for calculating and bounding plethysm coefficients proved in this paper.
-The key to our approach is the see-saw pair below.
+The key to our approach is the see-saw pair {(in the sense of \cite{MR1606831})} below.

 This shows the {\em partition algebra} $P_r(mn)$ in its well-known Schur--Weyl duality with the symmetric group $\W_{mn}$: see \cref{sec2,SWsec}.
 Restricting to the subgroups $\W_{m}\wr \W_{n} \leq \W_{mn}$, we obtain a larger algebra of invariants on the other side of Schur--Weyl duality, the {\em ramified partition algebras} $R_r(m,n)$: see \cref{Ramified partition algebras,SWsec}.
 By~\eqref{eq:plethysmBranchingCoefficient}, the plethysm coefficients are the branching coefficients for the subgroups $\W_{m}\wr \W_{n} \leq \W_{mn}$ and thus, by the general theory of see-saw pairs \cite{MR1606831}, we can recast these coefficients as branching coefficients for restriction to the subalgebra $P_r(mn)$ of the ramified partition algebra $R_r(m,n)$.
 In \cref{The ramified Schur functor} we match up the labels of simple modules under these Schur--Weyl dualities and interpret plethysm coefficients as composition multiplicities in the partition algebra.